 Personal Property Tax

 The Commissioner of the Revenue is responsible for the assessment of taxes on individual and business vehicles, recreational vehicles, boats, mobile homes, aircraft, trailers and rental tax on daily passenger cars.
-Our office uses the latest NADA guides to determine vehicle valuations.
+Our office uses the latest J.D Power(formerly NADA) guides to determine vehicle valuations.
 The annual due date for personal property tax is June 5th each year.
 Supplemental bills are due December 5th and March 31st for additional items added after the annual billing.

 |Vehicle Type||Tax Rates|